Turmeric for Weight Loss

 To improve bioavailability there have been numerous approaches.
 The most practical and consistent one is using an adjuvant like piperine (an alkaloid present in black pepper), increasing the dose of curcumin which has shown safe levels up to 12 grs/day, or taking it with lipids to allow for better absorption and distribution in the body.

-So the right way to include curcumin and turmeric in your diet would be by adding some black pepper as well to improve absorption and bioavailability.
+So the right way to include curcumin and turmeric in the weight loss meal plan would be by adding some black pepper as well to improve absorption and bioavailability.
 If you’re up for a new taste you can even add both a teaspoon of curcumin and a pinch of pepper to your morning coffee.

 But let’s see now if the health claims are real and are worth all the effort.

 The beneficial effects of curcumin might be explained by its anti-inflammatory and antioxidant properties and its interaction with various regulatory systems in the body like enzymes, cell cycle proteins, receptors, growth factors, and protein kinases.
+It can also be beneficial to add it to a protein meal plan.
+Besides the positive side of the ingredient turmeric for weight loss, there are also many other advantages it provides.
 Here’s what research says about the many health claims attributed to curcumin and turmeric:

 Osteoarthritis symptoms: Several studies have shown a consistent and notable reduction of OA symptoms allowing for better physical function and independence, even compared to common medication like ibuprofen or diclofenac.